There’s just not enough cash to go around.

 Also being forwarded on to OBWB is a grant request from the Okanagan Collaborative Conservation Program for environmental resource kits and outdoor learning spaces at schools.

-However, there were some concerns from Dirk, who is one of three RDNO representatives to OBWB and will be involved in selecting successful applicants.
+However, there were some concerns form Dirk, who is one of three RDNO representatives to OBWB and will be involved in selecting successful applicants.

 “There’s no financial information for this,” said Dirk of the OCCP application, including other potential revenue sources.